Once you’ve been diagnosed with hypoglycemia, you can still qualify for life insurance, but it will depend on the specifics of your case.

-The most severe symptoms which occur only with a severe case of hypoglycemia include seizure or even falling unconscious.
+The most serious symptoms, which occur only with a severe case of hypoglycemia, include seizure or even falling unconscious.

-Getting a handle on your hypoglycemia by starting treatment early is the key to managing the disease.
+Getting a handle on your hypoglycemia by starting treatment early is essential to managing the disease.

 And managing the disease not only translates to a better quality of life, but a better chance of receiving traditional life insurance coverage as well.